jinghuang5/JingHuang.github.io/_pages/about.md

 About Jing
 ======
 I'm a Lecturer in Environmental Economics at Xi'an Jiaotong-Liverpool University.
-I am currently working with [Prof. Patino-Echeverri](https://sites.nicholas.duke.edu/daliapatinoecheverri/people/) from Duke and [Prof. Yang](https://faculty.dukekunshan.edu.cn/faculty_profiles/yanran-yang) from DKU.
+I am currently working with [Prof. Patino-Echeverri](https://sites.nicholas.duke.edu/daliapatinoecheverri/people/) from Duke and [Prof. Yang](https://faculty.dukekunshan.edu.cn/faculty_profiles/yanran-yang) from Duke Kunshan University.

 I received my PhD from the School of Public Administration and Policy, [Renmin University of China](https://www.ruc.edu.cn/cn/about/introduce.html), in June 2024.